nithinK-142/small-projects/fake-store-api/README.md

 # Fake Store API

-This project displays data obtained from the [Fake Store API](https://fakestoreapi.com/) in an HTML table using Bootstrap, CSS, and JavaScript.
+This project displays data obtained from the fake store api in an HTML table using Bootstrap, CSS, and JavaScript.
 The table displays information about products.

 ## Getting Started